Uraharadono/CallbackFromVuexAction/README.md

 	this._vm.$swal('Hello Vue world!!!');

 ## HOWEVER!
 THIS IS ANTI PATTERN !
+Will break our state machine pattern.

 ### Getting somewhere
 I tried to use something like [THIS](https://forum.vuejs.org/t/giving-feedback-from-vuex-async-actions/45200/5m-vuex-async-actions/45200/5 "THIS"), but unfortunately I could not benefit from it.
 I want total control in case `Ajax` call has different outcomes.